Satwikan/dsa/dynamic-programming/README.md

 ## Optimal Strategy for a game

 - [Reference](https://www.youtube.com/watch?v=MTNNGbFgejE&list=PL0SWhLkCGuU-HbPwaMNuopO8oHrVN0BcU&index=21)
-- given a array of numbers
+- given a even number of coins
 - there 2 players they make a move one by one
 - in each move a player can select a number from either end
-- that number would be deleted and next player's turn would come up
+- that coin would be deleted and next player's turn would come up
 - both players are playing optimally
-- you start first, return maximum sum of selected numbers you can get
+- you start first, return maximum sum of selected coins you can get

 ```
 I/P: 20, 5, 4, 6